 Optimal Foot Health:The ultimate goal of the foot rehabilitation process.
 Optimal foot health is a state in which an individual has realized the full potential of his or her feet to be the strong, sturdy, and reliable foundation that his or her musculoskeletal system requires.
 Optimal foot health means that the feet are capable of standing up to all of life’s physical challenges without experiencing any of the foot pain or problems that are so prevalent in our shod society.

-Proactive Care:The deployment of preventative strategies to thwart potential foot problems before they arise.
+Proactive Care:The deployment of a slate of preventative strategies to thwart potential foot problems before they arise.
 Proactive care may involve any number of natural foot care approaches, including (but not limited to) the adoption of foot-healthy footwear, the use of Correct Toes toe spacers and other helpful footgear, and the performance of key foot stretching, strengthening, and mobility exercises.

 Shoe Liner Test:A quick and simple test to determine the suitability of a given shoe, boot, or other type of footwear.
 The Shoe Liner Test, which involves the careful examination of a shoe’s liner or insole—and how the foot is situated upon it—is an important measure of how foot-healthy a shoe is and whether or not the shoe will accommodate natural toe splay (including when enabled by Correct Toes).